 Modeshift Stars and Chew Stoke Church School

-Chew Stoke Church School is proud to be working with Modeshift Stars and since 2018 has been busy working towards their accreditations, despite a global pandemic.
-We can proudly announce we are currently a Platinum school, which clearly demonstrates the school’s commitment to promoting safe and active sustainable travel to and from school.
+Chew Stoke Church School is proud to be working with Modeshift Stars and since 2018 has been busy working towards their accreditations, despite a global pandemic soon after starting their journey.
+We have been awarded an outstanding accreditation for the last five years, which clearly demonstrates the school’s commitment to promoting safe and active sustainable travel to and from school.
 We recognise and teach the importance of safe and active sustainable travel on both our physical and mental health and the effect it can have on the environment.

 The Modeshift Vision